 One reason only a fraction of patent holders are women is because women simply aren’t encouraged to invent.
 That wasn’t the case with Ruth Benerito, who was surrounded by encouragement in her formative years, which was spent in the grips of the Great Depression.

 She spent most of her career working at the US Department of Agriculture in New Orleans.
 It was there that she began researching cotton fibers and would go on to hold 55 patents in that area.
 Before Ruth’s system of chemically treated cotton was invented, clothing had to be ironed by hand, which took considerable time.
-Cotton clothes could now, not only be wrinkle resistant, but flame and stain resistant as well.
-This was through her process known as cross linking.
+Cotton clothes could now, not only be wrinkle resistant, but flame and stain resistant as well, through her process known as cross linking.

 Since synthetic materials like nylon and polyester had already been invented, many people were switching to those to avoid ironing.
 For this reason, Ruth was known for saving the cotton industry with her new inventions in wash and wear fabrics.
 Her research and patents in the cotton industry would become the basis for new, future developments in that area.
 Ruth, like many other woman inventors, created something that would save women time.